shimizu1995/mcp-secure-shell/README.md

    - Example: `{"command": "rm", "message": "Use git rm instead"}`

 4. **defaultErrorMessage**: The default error message displayed when a command is not in the allowlist

-5. **mergeMode**: Specifies how custom configuration is merged with the default configuration

-   - `"merge"`: Merges custom settings with default settings (default behavior)
-     - Adds custom allowed directories to the default list
-     - Adds custom allowed commands to the default list
-     - Adds custom denied commands to the default list
-   - `"overwrite"`: Completely replaces default settings with custom settings
-     - Uses only the custom allowed directories, commands, etc.
-     - Falls back to defaults only if a setting is not specified in the custom config

 ### Environment Variables